jaxgeller/splitfix.js/README.md

 `npm install splitfix.js` or include `dist.min.js` above.

-### Example
+### Use and Example

 SplitFix makes some quick assumptions about the layout of your site.
 You need a containing element with left and right splits.
-The simplest form looks like this,
+A simple example looks like this,

 Html Setup